Overview

 If we have closed your wound with medical glue, please follow these instructions to help your wound heal.

-• The glue must stay in place until your wound has healed.
-This takes 5 to 6 days.
+- The glue must stay in place until your wound has healed.
+This takes 7 days.

-• The glue forms part of the scab.
-Do not pick at this because it comes off gradually by itself.
+- The glue forms part of the scab.
+Do not pick at the scab or glue, it will gradually come off on its own.

 If you have diabetes or diabetic neuropathy (a type of nerve damage), please tell the staff treating you.
 We can then personalise your treatment.